 They're words that hurt, but they are also true.
 You're wrong.

 Now before you begin to think these words are aimed at you, they are.
 Not because of anything you've said to me.
-These are words I'm writing before this blog ever goes public.
-I'm writing because they're words that I've held onto and struggled with myself, but they need to be said.
+These are words I'm writing before ever reading a single response from this blog.
+I'm writing them because they're words that I've held onto and struggled with myself, but they need to be said.

 There are so many times in our lives where we are wrong.
 We are wrong with how we judge others, with how we only look at the lives and choices of others through the lens of our experience.